pupil-labs/pupil-docs/developer-docs/windows.md

 ### System Requirements

 We develop the Windows version of Pupil using **64 bit** **Windows 10**.

 Therefore we can only debug and support issues for **Windows 10**.

 ### Notes Before Starting

 - Work directory - We will make a directory called `work` at `C:\work` and will use this directory for all build processes and setup scripts.
 Whenever we refer to the `work` directory, it will refer to `C:\work`.
 You can change this to whatever is convenient for you, but note that all instructions and setup files refer to `C:\work`
 - Command Prompt - We will **always** be using `x64 Native Tools Command Prompt for VS 2017 Preview` as our command prompt.
 Make sure to only use this command prompt.
 Unlike unix systems, windows has many possible "terminals" or "cmd prompts".
 We are targeting `x64` systems and require the `x64` command prompt.
 You can access this cmd prompt from the Visual Studio 2017 shortcut in your Start menu.
 - 64bit - You should be using a 64 bit system and therefore all downloads, builds, and libraries should be for `x64` unless otherwise specified.
 - Windows paths and Python - path separators in windows are a forward slash `\`.
 In Python, this is a special "escape" character.
-When specifying Windows paths in a Python string you must use `\\` instead of `\`.
+When specifying Windows paths in a Python string you must use `\\` instead of `\` or use [Python raw strings](https://docs.python.org/3/reference/lexical_analysis.html#string-and-bytes-literals), e.g. `r'\'`.
 - Help - For discussion or questions on Windows installation head over to the [Pupil Google Group][google-group].
 If you run into trouble please raise an issue!

 ### Install Visual Studio